remfan1994/strawberry-creek-voices/REDPILL__HUMAN_GENERATED_README.txt

 UPDATE: On Friday the 21st 2025 I finally interrupted AI with  human instructions, insisting the narrative not  include the offensive (and gratuitous) depiction of littering in and around the creek.
-This is the only human input besides soul module and the conversation about Strawberry Creek which are both described below.
+This is the only human input besides soul module, and the conversation about Strawberry Creek which are both described below.

 Here's the novelty of Strawberry Creek Voices:
 This literary project is entirely authored by ChatGPT, I didn't write any of the prose.